Use this information to prepare sharper questions for a licensed provider.

 Daily total: approximately 82g protein, 850 calories

-This is lighter than a typical day, and that is intentional.
+This is lighter than a typical day, and that's intentional.
 Your priority on injection day is getting through it comfortably while still meeting a baseline protein intake.
 On your better days later in the week, you can push your protein higher to compensate.
 Check out our full for those days.

 Frequently Asked Questions